baconpaul/two-filters/README.md

 ## BP Todo

-- a step sequencer pair
 - get those on screen with fixed mod matrix to cutoffs, resonances, morphs, mix and feedback
 - show the modulated response in the ui also
 - reset phase at beat zero of a bar
+- attack lfos for phase
-- show current position in each step
+- Handle step count
 - Remove debug panel
 - CLAP non-destructive modulation